-- 1. Academic qualification for admission as indicated in Section 3.01 above, including the translation/evaluation of documentation if necessary (as noted below), and the submission of TOEFL scores (paper-based test: 500 minimum score for undergraduates and 550 minimum score for graduate students; internet-based test scores will be evaluated on a case by case basis). - 2.
+- 1. Academic qualification for admission as indicated in Section 3.01 above, including the translation/evaluation of documentation if necessary (as noted below), and, for non-native English speakers, proof of English proficiency must be submitted through the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IETLS).
+ENC's code for the TOEFL is 3365. - 2.
 Completion of the application process for the desired program as indicated in Section 3.02A or 3.02B above.